pedrohso7/CleanArchitetureMobileProjectTemplate/README.md

 ## ✦ Project
 <p align="justify">
-This repository was created to be a mobile project that uses the [Reso Coder's Flutter Clean Architecture Proposal™](https://resocoder.com/2019/08/27/flutter-tdd-clean-architecture-course-1-explanation-project-structure/) using the current most popular technologies and approach's to make an project with a built-in authentication features made using good practices as clean code, SOLID and conventional commits.
+This repository was created to be a mobile project that uses the <a href="https://resocoder.com/2019/08/27/flutter-tdd-clean-architecture-course-1-explanation-project-structure">Reso Coder's Flutter Clean Architecture Proposal™</a> using the current most popular technologies and approach's to make an project with a built-in authentication features made using good practices as clean code, SOLID and conventional commits.
 This project must be the base for my future projects.
 </p>

 ## ✦ Technologies